Skip to content

 In patients with progressive disease, the overexpression of SSTRs on the tumor surface of GEP-NETs can also be exploited for treatment using therapeutic radiopharmaceuticals.
 For therapeutic purposes, specific peptides can be labeled with the β-emitters yttrium-90 or lutetium-177.
 Several studies have demonstrated the efficacy, tolerability, and manageability of PRRT with radiolabeled somatostatin analogs, leading to their inclusion in clinical practice guidelines for inoperable or metastasized, well-differentiated GEP-NETs (Pavel M et al. 2020; Sgouros G et al. 2020).

-Peptide receptor radionuclide therapy (PRRT) is a form of systemic therapy administered by intravenous injection that allows targeted delivery of radiation to tumor cells expressing high levels of SSTRs.
-The antitumor activity of PRRT relies on the ability of radiopharmaceuticals to bind to SSTRs expressed on the cell membrane of GEP-NETs, which results in their internalization and subsequent delivery of the radioactivity directly into the intracellular space of the tumor cell (Figure 4).
+Radiopharmaceutical therapy (RPT) is a form of systemic therapy administered by intravenous injection that allows targeted delivery of radiation to tumor cells expressing high levels of SSTRs.
+The antitumor activity of 177Lu-based RPT relies on the ability of radiopharmaceuticals to bind to SSTRs expressed on the cell membrane of GEP-NETs, which, in the case of agonists, results in their internalization and subsequent delivery of the radioactivity directly into the intracellular space of the tumor cell (Figure 3).
 The retention of intracellular ionizing radiation is associated with DNA damage as well as with apoptosis due to the inability of the cell to correct the damage (Hirmas N et al. 2018).
-Watch this video to learn more about the mode of action of PRRT.

 Overview of the mechanism of action in PRRT for cancer treatment.